MoveOnLibra/LibraExplorer/README.md

 Now, use your favorite browser open the url  [http://localhost:5000](http://localhost:5000) to see your excellent work.

+If you have completed the translation work, you can submit a pull request to merge your work to the original code base.

 ## What's new

+### Add Chinese language support(2019-12-01)

+We now support both simplified chinese and tranditional chinese language.

 ### Libra Network Select(2019-11-28)